NoctraXHunt/OsintTools/README.md

 # NoctOsint🔎

 **NoctOsint** is a compact and polished Python terminal tool for educational OSINT tasks.
-The tool combines phone number lookup, username availability checks, NIK lookup via API, and IP tracking — all presented with a clean ASCII banner and colored terminal output.
+The tool combines phone number lookup, username availability checks, NIK lookup, and IP tracking

 ---